Seriously guys, I LOVE grain free granola!!!

 TBH, this gluten free granola is so tasty, I don’t go crazy on the toppings.
 But, if you’re looking for some inspiration, here are a few ideas:

-- Low carb fruits — I’ll often add berries such as sliced strawberries or raspberries on top (these are my favorite keto fruits).
+- Low carb fruits — I’ll often top with berries such as sliced strawberries or raspberries (these are my favorite keto fruits).

 - Unsweetened Shredded Coconut